albertojulian/mada-driver-assistant/README.md

 - `driver_agent_events_handler.py`: implements the driver agent events handler through a webSockets server that receives websocket messages from the processing modules (apps in the cell phone and object detector in the computer) and converts them into events to be stored and processed
-- `driver_agent.py`: implements the DriverAgent class, which contains as attributes the Memory and Planner classes; implements the Planner class, which manages the SLM that supports the **driver request initiated actions**; it also performs the evaluation of both automatic and request initiated actions
+- `driver_agent.py`: implements the DriverAgent class, which contains as attributes the Memory and Driver Agent Graph classes; implements the LangGraph-based Driver Agent Graph class, which supports the **driver request initiated actions** by:
+  - getting the requests from the driver
+  - managing the SLM
+  - interfacing with the functions
+  - sending the response to the TTS module the evaluation of both automatic and request initiated actions
 - `memory.py`: contains all class definitions to support the persistence of base objects and events
 - `mada_classes.py`: implements all the classes (which inherit from the base class MadaObject) with the behaviour of specific MADA types: vehicles, people, traffic signs, traffic lights
 - `functions.py`: includes the definition of the functions supporting the driver assistance actions
-- `functions_schema.py`: automatically generates function schemas by parsing the function definitions in `functions.py`.
-The schemas are used by the SLM in the Driver Agent's Planner to decide if one of the existing functions must be called.
-It also contains a FunctionParser class used by the Driver Agent's Planner to parse the JSON output of the SLM in function calling mode and ensure the function exists and is correctly called

 ### common
 Contains python files used both by the object detector and the driver agent: